 You’ve readied your home for sale, endured an open house or two, and a buyer has submitted an offer.
 It’s time to celebrate… right?

 Don’t break out the bubbly too quickly.
-Sales fall through all the time; the average home sale takes about 50 days to close and a lot can change in almost two months.
+Sales fall through all the time — the average home sale takes about 50 days to close, and a lot can change in almost two months.

-What Percentage of Pending Sales Fall Through?
+What Percentage of Contingent Offers Fall Through?

 Why Do Pending Sales Fall Through?